preciofishbone/OmniaDocsG2/pages/invite-co-authors/index.rst

 Invite co-authors
 ==================

-This is an ongoing, preliminary documentation for a new option to come in Omnia 6.5.
+This feature is available in Omnia 6.5 and later.

 If Page Collection settings allow it, authors can invite co-authors for the page.
 Regarding permissions, co-authors will simply be authors, there's no separate permission for co-authors.